danmacklin/erlang_cep/README.md

 * Simple API.
 * CEP rules programmed in javascript or pure erlang.
 * Support for many data feeds.
 Each feed having none or many time or size based windows.
-* CEP Rules are split into two steps.
+* Three step CEP rules.
 Row Functions filter data on entry to a window.
+Configuration sets the size of window and number of matches.
 Reduce Functions aggregate data when a CEP rule fires.
 * Standard, MatchRecognize and Every CEP rules.
 * Configurable pattern recognition.
 * Searchable windows using a list based query API.